Are Entitled Millennials Really America’s Most Spoiled Generation?

 Entitled millennials constantly seek special treatment.
-The generation thinks they’re above “working their way up,” and believes good jobs with high pay should be handed to them.
+The generation thinks they’re above “working their way up,” and believes they deserve good jobs with high pay right out of the gate.

 They don’t want to work and would rather spend their days in pursuit of folly, like their “dreams” and the things they’re passionate about.